George S. Boutwell: U.S. Senator

 In 1873, when Massachusetts Senator Henry Wilson was elected to the vice presidency, Boutwell announced his intention to resign as Treasury Secretary, and made himself a candidate for the Senate vacancy.
 With support from Benjamin Butler and federal appointees working for Butler's machine, Boutwell defeated the candidate from the western end of the state, moderate Congressman Henry Laurens Dawes.
-A major campaign issue between Boutwell and Dawes was the Credit Mobilier scandal, in which both Boutwell and Dawes were accused of receiving undervalued stock from Congressman and financier Oakes Ames.
+A major campaign issue between Boutwell and Dawes was the Crédit Mobilier scandal, in which both Boutwell and Dawes were accused of receiving undervalued stock from Congressman and financier Oakes Ames.
 Both men had received shares, but Dawes returned his along with most of the realized profits.
-The support of Boutwell by Butler was also disliked by the Massachusetts Republican establishment, which had come to despise Butler's tactics and politics.
+Butler's support for Boutwell was also disliked by the Massachusetts Republican establishment, which had come to despise Butler's tactics and politics.

-Butler, who was hoping to run for governor in the fall of 1873, assumed that he could count on Boutwell's support.
-However, the senator refused to involve himself in the governor's race, and Butler was beaten for the Republican nomination after a bitter campaign.
-The following winter, the president nominated Butler's ally William Simmons for the Collectorship of the Port of Boston, the most powerful federal patronage position in Massachusetts, Boutwell at first promised to fight it and then caved in under pressure from the Grant administration, permitting confirmation.
-This deal guaranteed that Massachusetts Republicans most opposed to Butler and what they called "Butlerism" would keep Boutwell from being re-elected in 1877.
+Butler, who was hoping to run for governor in the fall of 1873, assumed that he could count on Boutwell's support, but as senator Boutwell refused to involve himself in the governor's race, and Butler was beaten for the Republican nomination after a bitter campaign.
+The following winter, Grant nominated Butler's ally William Simmons for the Collectorship of the Port of Boston, the most powerful federal patronage position in Massachusetts.
+Boutwell at first promised to fight it and then yielded to pressure from the Grant administration and Simmons was confirmed.
+This deal guaranteed that Massachusetts Republicans most opposed to Butler and what they called "Butlerism" would prevent Boutwell from being re-elected in 1877.

 In the Senate, Boutwell served as chairman of the Committee on the Revision of the Laws in the 44th Congress.
-He took a strong stand for "honest money," a currency not re-flated with paper money, and voted against the so-called Inflation Bill of 1874.
-He also remained a strong supporter of federal protection for black voters in the South, backing the 1875 Civil Rights Law, which banned discrimination by common carriers and in public accommodations.
+He took a strong stand for "honest money", a currency not reflated with paper money, and voted against the so-called Inflation Bill of 1874.
+He also remained a strong supporter of federal protection for Black voters in the South, backing the 1875 Civil Rights Law, which banned discrimination by common carriers and in public accommodations.
 He also favored high tariffs, a position of mixed favor in Massachusetts, which had some dependence on imports but also exported manufactured goods.

 Boutwell was appointed in 1876 to head a special Senate committee to investigate the Mississippi elections of 1875.
 These elections were accompanied by significant orchestrated violence aimed at preventing African Americans from voting, and resulted in the return of Democrats to power there.
 Boutwell's commission documented the violence and atrocities that took place, but no federal action was taken to prevent a recurrence in the 1876 elections.